GaloisInc/parameterized-utils/doc/dev.md

 ## GHC versions

 We support at least three versions of GHC at a time.
-Older versions may be dropped from CI.
+We are not aggressive about dropping older versions, but will generally do so for versions outside of the support window if maintaining that support would require efforts such as C pre-processor `ifdef` sections or Cabal `if` sections.
-We try to support new versions as soon as they are supported by all of libraries that we depend on.
+We try to support new versions as soon as they are supported by the libraries that we depend on.

 ### Adding a new version